dtinth/i2DX/README.md

     python server.py

-to start the WebSocket server on port 9876.
+to start the i2DX server on port 9876.
 Make sure the port is accessible from the device.

-Then, use your iPad to navigate to
+Then, use your iPad or Android tablet to navigate to

     http://[your ip]:9876/

+__For Opera Mobile users:__ before that, go to opera:config and search for WebSockets and __Enable WebSockets__, then save.

 If everything works correctly, then it should say "Ready" at the top left.
 If you press a button and it changes to "Disconnected", then the key presses could not get through to OSCulator.